Security Operations Centres

 Should possess: Expert programming, security skills and critical thinking skills.
 Experience of using data visualisation and penetration testing tools is a must.

-- Using threat intelligence to track the movement of advanced threats that successfully fly under the radar of IT support teams in London.
+- Using threat intelligence to track the movement of advanced threats that successfully fly under the radar of IT Security in London.

 - Conducting penetration testing to identify system weaknesses.